 Common Sense Gun Laws

-- Support for universal background checks will save thousands of lives.
+- Support for universal background checks from licensed and private sellers.

-- Denial of right to purchase for felons, severely mentally ill, those convicted of domestic abuse or awaiting trial will save many lives.
+- Denial of right to purchase for felons, severely mentally ill, those convicted of domestic abuse or awaiting trial.

 - Pass a “Red Flag” bill that would enable family members and law enforcement officers to petition the court to have guns temporarily removed from those who appear in danger of attempting suicide.